csharp-delegados

 A delegate is a type that represents a reference to a function or method.
 Delegates allow methods to be passed as parameters, assigned to variables, and executed dynamically at runtime.

-To do this, the delegate must match the signature (parameters received) of the function, and with its specific return type.
+To do this, the delegate must match the signature (parameters received) of the function, and its specific return type.

-Declaring a Delegate
+Declaring a delegate

 delegate ReturnType MyDelegate(ParameterType parameter1...);